sebpar01/AmericanFootballAnalysis/README.md

 ## plot.py
  Code to creat plots to visualize results and processes; a plot for labeling is presented here.

-## yaml_frames.py
-Code to convert the timestamp in a YAML file from seconds to frames.

 ## Citation.cff
 This cff file is used to store all the information needed to enable the citation of this repository